sddevelopment-be/penguin-pragmatic-patterns/docs/2_Productivity/Practices/HOME.md

 * You should **trust** your tools.
 Peace of mind only happens when you are convinced your ideas and todos are stored reliably
 * Regularly review your braindump tool and curate it.
 Some of your ideas will be crappy.
 Get rid of them.
 * Categorize and Prioritize your thoughts **after** you have collected them
     * The Eisenhouwer Matrix is an excellent technique to do this
     * differentiate between "things to remember" and "things that require action"
     * assign "due dates" if able

 #### Eisenhouwer priority Matrix

 ![./eis_matrix.png <](./eis_matrix.png ':size=364')

 Organize your action items according to:

 * their **importance**: actions can be either `important` or `unimportant`
 * their **urgency**: these are either `urgent` or `not urgent`

 This leaves you with a nice 2-by-2 grid in which to place your actionable items[^3].
+Each grid section corresponds to a specific way to handle the action items contained within:

+- **eliminate of ignore** the things that are `unimportant` and `not urgent`.
+Because _Who cares abut these anyway?_ The items in this quadrant are better known as "distractions" or "busy work".
+- **delegate** the `unimportant` and `urgent`stuff.
+Something should be done about them fast, but you probably don't need to be the person working on them.
+- **plan / schedule** the items that are `important` and `not urgent`.
+These are the things that you would really like to do, but never seem to get around to doing.
+Setting a specific date on which you will act upon these items will help you get them done eventually.
+Just make sure to stick to your schedule.
+- **Do these NOW!**: `important` and `urgent`... what are you waiting for?
+Start working on these immediately.
+Just make sure these things are important to YOU and you are not being swayed by someone else's urgency.

 ### Examples